 When a flea actually touches the plastic, some of the plastic’s negative charge flows to the flea.
 The top of the flea becomes electrically neutral.
 But since the whole flea was originally neutral, the flea now has some excess negative charge.
 The negatively charged flea and the negatively charged plastic repel each other strongly, which causes the flea to jump quickly back to the table.
 As the flea’s excess negative charge slowly drains away to the tabletop, or to the air, the flea again becomes neutral and is ready to jump up to the plastic once more.

-While the fleas are dancing, put your ear on the plastic plate.
+While the “fleas” are dancing, put your ear near or on the piece of plastic.
 Listen to the tapping of the fleas as they hit the plastic.
 The tapping rate slowly decreases as the charge on the plastic is depleted.
 The dance of the fleas sounds like the clicking of a Geiger counter measuring a radioactive source that is decaying.